jlysiak/simple-mnist-trainer/README.md

   * `-c CKPT_DIR` - save/load checkpoint from here
   * `-l LOG_FILE` - save some train logs here
   * `-i IMGS_DIR` - save images here

+#### NOTE
+If `-c` flat is not provided, checkpoints are saved in `/tmp` directory.
+If provided directory doesn't exist, script will create it.
+If not, trainer tries load checkpoint from there, but if fails, will start whole training from the begining (just run global initializer.)